-- How your business structure and location affect your taxes
+- Determine how business structure and location impact the taxes on your small business.

 Skill Level Intermediate

 - As the old saying goes, the only two certainties in life are death and taxes.
 And for people who start, run, or work in a small business taxes play a big role in your day to day life.
 I'm Jane Barratt, the founder of GoldBean a small business in the financial services base.
 I was fortunate to have studied accounting and finance as a part of my business degree in college.
 So I had the advantage of being comfortable reading spreadsheets, making money based decisions, and participating actively in financial forecasting.
 What I didn't learn then, was how to think about how to maximize my profits by optimizing taxes.